-- 9.3.1 Standard course.
+9.3.1 Standard course

 The standard of an "H" course is a course which meets regularly every week over the course of a session, and requires roughly three hours of work outside of class for every hour of class time.
 Some "H" courses in fact run over a longer period of time and some for shorter, and some of more class meetings and some fewer, but the total time commitment expected is roughly the same.
-An "H" course is considered to represent one-tenth of a year's full-time study for a student making normal progress towards a degree. - 9.3.2 Ineligibility for advanced degree courses.
+An "H" course is considered to represent one-tenth of a year's full-time study for a student making normal progress towards a degree.

+9.3.2 Ineligibility for advanced degree courses

 Basic degree students are not normally permitted to register for courses numbered above 3999, which are advanced degree courses.
 5000-level courses are intended exclusively for advanced degree students.
 Only in a case where a student has exceptional ability and academic background in an area will a basic degree student be allowed to register for a 5000-level course, and then only with the written permission of the instructor, the student's Basic Degree Director and the TST Advanced Degree Director.
 In similarly exceptional cases a basic degree student may be allowed to register for a 6000-level course, with the written permission of the instructor and the student's Basic Degree Director.
 A basic degree student who takes an advanced degree course must complete the same course requirements as advanced degree students, and will be graded on the same basis as advanced degree students.

+9.3.3 Reading courses

-- 9.3.3 Reading courses.
-In exceptional cases and in accord with college regulations, a basic degree student who is normally in the second half of a program may register for a reading course given under the direction of a member of the regular TST faculty, or, with the approval in advance of the chair of the appropriate department, an adjunct TST faculty member.
-The student requests registration by completing the form provided for this purpose, available from the registrar of the student's college of registration.
-The student and professor complete and sign the form together.
-The designated official of the student's college of registration approves the course if he or she is satisfied that the course will appropriately serve the student's learning objectives in his or her program, that it will be of appropriate degree-level quality, and that it can be accommodated within the available workload of the proposed instructor. - 9.3.4 Theses and summative exercises.
+In exceptional cases and in accord with college regulations, a second-entry degree student who is normally in the second half of a program may register for a reading course arranged with a core faculty member.
+Approval by the designated authority in the student's college of registration, such as a dean program director, is required.

+The student requests registration by completing the fillable PDF form provided for this purpose, available on the TST website.
+This form should be completed and approved well in advance of the deadline published for new course registration for the semester concerned.

+9.3.4 Theses and summative exercises

 For many basic degree programs, a thesis or a summative exercise is permitted or required.
 These exercises appear on the transcript with course identifiers as if they were courses.
-Registration for theses and summative exercises is requested by a Reading and Research Course Form, completed and approved as outlined in 9.3.3. - 9.3.5 Online and offsite courses.
+Registration for theses and summative exercises is requested by a Reading and Research Course Form, completed and approved as outlined in 9.3.3.

+9.3.5 Online and offsite courses

 TST colleges offer many online and off-site courses.
 The number of such courses which a student may take towards a degree may be limited.
-Limitations vary according to program and college. - 9.3.6 Credit for undergraduate courses not already used to earn a previous degree.
+Limitations vary according to program and college.

+9.3.6 Credit for undergraduate courses not already used to earn a previous degree

 Since a theological program can be enriched by the study of related disciplines, the TST will allow students, under certain circumstances, to receive credit towards a basic degree for undergraduate coursework taken in the Faculty of Arts and Science at the University of Toronto, or equivalent coursework taken elsewhere.